 Custom Fields: See Step 4: Adding Demandbase Fields to Salesforce for the complete list.
 Fields can be placed on the Account, Contact, or Lead objects.
 Here’s an example of the fields that one team chose.

-Dashboard: Our Sales Insights reports are available as an out-of-the-box dashboard.
+Dashboard: Our Sales Insights reports are available as an out-of-the-box Salesforce dashboard.

-Tab: If you add Demandbase as a tab, you can access your Demandbase instance directly from Salesforce.
+Tab: If you add Demandbase ABX or Sales Intelligence as a tab, you can access them directly from Salesforce.

 Lead to Account Matching: The Demandbase Lead-to-Account (L2A) engine matches your Salesforce Leads to the correct Salesforce Account.
 Demandbase queries Salesforce for new leads, attempts to match them to an account in Demandbase, and updates the Matched Account field on the Lead using a Bulk Data Load job.

 As a result of the separate job for Lead to Account Matching, you may see smaller updates to the lead object throughout the day.
 See Set Up Lead to Account Matching.

 What can I control within Demandbase with the integration?